 “Furthermore, little or no occupational or speech therapy support is available on weekends.”

-Research carried out by the Stroke Association supports Susan’s views.
+Research carried out by the Stroke Association supports Peter’s views.

 The association are keen to tackle multiple findings taken from a national audit programme.